 After battles birds (mainly crows and ravens) would pick over the remains of the fallen.
 Some said they would carry the souls of the dead to the next world.

-Blackbirds are totems of perception.
+Blackbird is the totem of perception.
 He is connected to healing and awakening knowledge.
-It is the blackbird to teaches intuition and listening to the unseen.
+It is the blackbird who teaches intuition and listening to the unseen.
 He stretches the consciousness and taps gently into the unconsciousness.

-Crows are the totems of change, they are the cycle of life.
-He is the magic in the world, the dark watchers.
-He teaches the balance, the line in life and death, light and dark.
+Crow is the totem of change, representing the cycle of life.
+He is the magic in the world, the dark watcher.
+He teaches the balance, the line between life and death, light and dark.
 He is awareness beyond the senses.

-Doves are the totems of peace and serenity.
-She is the symbol of hope, of trust and opening up.
-She teaches that to be loved you must open to the risk of hurt.
-She is the sun at the horizon, the faith and trust.
-A symbol of forgiving and of empathy and thinking of others.
+Dove is the totem of peace and serenity.
+She is the symbol of hope, trust and opening up.
+She teaches that to be loved you must be open to the risk of hurt.
+She is the sun at the horizon and the faith in others.
+A symbol of forgiving, empathy and thinking of others.

 Dream symbolism is often subjective because an archetypal image will have different meanings depending on the context.
 A bird in flight will offer different meaning to a bird feasting on carrion.
 Our personal connection to birds will also play a part.

 A bird merely watching in a dream is non-threatening to those who like birds, however if you are fearful of these creatures this dream would take on a more malevolent meaning.

 However some of the basics are that birds are often seen as symbols of imagination, freedom, escapism, hopes and pushing against limitations and restrictions.